ÜBERMILK TECHNICAL

 • NOTE the software version referenced in this manual differs from the version installed on unit sold in Ireland by WORKFLOW.
 Please contact us if you have any questions.

-See the image below for example of “normal” milk residue released following a rinse cycle at the start of the day.
+Example of normal milk residue released following a rinse cycle at the start of the day.

 Example of long-term, baked-on milk solids